Attendance

 Breakfast and After-School Clubs

 If you are having trouble dropping your child off on time in the morning, the school runs a morning breakfast club.
-The cost of each session is £2.00 and you can drop your child off any time between 7:45am & 8:15am.
+The cost of each session is £1.00 (50p for children who qualify for benefit related free school meals (FSM)) and you can drop your child off any time between 7:45am & 8:15am.

 7:45am – 8:15am – Food is served